Partnering & Keeping the energy flowing

 Reflection - Energizing Partnerships

 Reflecting on all you have learned about strategic doing, what can you see as the benefits of adopting this approach?
-Thinking about a team where you are already active, what could some barriers be to implementing this approach?
+Thinking about a team where you are already active, what are some barriers to implementing this approach?
 How could you work around any barriers you have identified?

 Additional Resources